 Think over the details that should be in place now to make it easy for a buyer to review the business details and ultimately transfer the business later.
 The most important item to consider is the function of bookkeeping.
-It is amazing how many businesses today are still run out of a shoebox of receipts.
+It is amazing how many businesses today are still running out of a shoebox of receipts.
 This has especially been the case with sole proprietors whose personal finances are mixed with those of the business.
 In addition, many business owners operate several businesses and combine transactions making it difficult to separate out any single business for evaluation.

 By starting early on with an accounting software program and keeping separate books for each internet business, the owner can always get a current and clear picture of the financial operations of the business and distinguish profitability by the company which is important to making future decisions.
 Not only is accurate bookkeeping necessary for the operations of the business to the current owner, but it will be necessary to provide to any potential buyer.
 Providing a buyer with income statements is the first step in creating confidence in the business and it allows him/her to quickly assess its financial position.
 Of course, these financials must be substantiated later during the process of due diligence, but do not underestimate the importance of this first impression.
 Nothing slows down a sale process more than messy books and it can give the appearance of an unorganized business.
 It is well worth the investment in the software, many of which are very simple to use.

 Keep track of the website’s stats.
 By monitoring and recording information on monthly traffic and organic keyword positioning, owners can watch trends and make adjustment in strategy accordingly.
 This will also allow them to have these historical data easily available to provide a buyer who will want to evaluate this aspect of the website business for sale beyond the financials.